Niskayuna, New York: Literary references

 Herman Melville, in his novel Moby Dick, refers to a sailor on the ship Jeroboam who, according to a story relayed by Stubb, the second mate on the Pequod, "had been originally nurtured among the crazy society of Neskyeuna Shakers, where he had been a great prophet.”

 In popular culture

 Niskayuna appears in a driving montage in The Simpsons episode "D'oh Canada."
+The background image named Baggage in the main menu of the computer game Counter Strike 2 shows a suitcase with a sticker that reads Niskayuna NY.